African Development Bank: Recent trends and directions

-To date, the bank's contribution in the fight against HIV/AIDS is estimated at over UA 500 million.
+The bank's contribution in the fight against HIV/AIDS is estimated at over UA 500 million.
 The bank is among the initiating partners of "AIDS in Africa – Scenarios for the future," a project whose outcome will enable governments and development partners alike to make strategic choices of current and future development paths and define their activities accordingly in order to face the challenges posed by HIV/AIDS.

 Energy projects are likely to become a more important area of the AfDB's infrastructure work, given the lack of access to energy services across Africa and continued high oil prices affecting oil-importing countries.
 It is not clear if the AfDB's role in the energy sector will prioritize energy projects for domestic consumption or for export, although the AfDB has supported both in the past.
 The AfDB is currently drafting an energy policy and developing its contribution to the G8-mandated Clean Energy Investment Framework.

 Although there is no official statement or consensus to this effect, AfDB lending for agriculture, (non-infrastructure) rural development and social sectors, such as health and education, is reportedly likely to decrease over the coming years.

 In 2010, the African Development Institute became the focal point of the African Development Bank Group for capacity-building.
 The institute had been established in 1973 to enhance the effectiveness of the AfDB's funded operations.
 Its mandate was reoriented in 1992 and it was restructured in 2001.

 In response to the global coronavirus pandemic, the AfDB has increasingly focused on selling social bonds as a means to raise funds for poor countries to deal with the pandemic.
 Since the pandemic, it has issued four bonds, for a total of seven since 2017.

-In 2020, the AfDB created the Africa Digital Financial Inclusion facility to ensure that 332 million more Africans have access to the formal economy by 2030.
-The past decade saw great strides in financial inclusion, with a growth of adult access to formal financial accounts from 51% in 2011 to 69% in 2017.
+In 2023, the African Development Bank Group launched country-by-country economic reports to guide African policymakers in their discussions about climate resilience and green growth policies.

+In February 2025, the AfDB and Interpol signed a letter of intent to pursue greater cooperation to combat corruption across the continent.
+According to AfDB president Akinwumi Adesina, the partnership is expected to "help African countries build robust systems against money laundering and financial crime.”